eficode-academy/groovy-katas/files/basic/README.md

 Finally, print out the contents of `pretty-results.txt`.

 - Run `groovy exercise.groovy`
-- Q: Was the output as expected?
+- Assert your table looks really pretty
 - Q: How well would your parsing and printing fare if the text files were extremely large?
 How could you improve it?

 ## Copying/moving files

 Write a script that copies the `tournament-results.csv` file into a `ping-pong-2018` subdirectory.
-Create the subdirectory if necessary.
+Have the the subdirectory be created if necessary.

 Check if `ping-pong-2018/tournament-results.csv` exists.
 If so, rename it to `turqoise-turtles-results.csv`.

 - Run `groovy exercise.groovy`
-- Q: Was the output as expected?
-- Q: Does the file structure match expectations?
+- Assert the output and file structure are correct

 <br>
 <br>